PEAK ATP® (Disodium Adenosine Triphosphate)

 Frequently asked questions about PEAK ATP® (Disodium Adenosine Triphosphate)

-What is PEAK ATP® (Disodium Adenosine Triphosphate)?
+What is PEAK ATP?

-PEAK ATP® (TSI Group) is a patented, clinically validated form of adenosine 5'-triphosphate disodium — the only nutritional ingredient structurally identical to the ATP produced and used by the human body.
+Peak ATP® (TSI Group) is a patented, clinically validated form of adenosine 5'-triphosphate disodium — the only nutritional ingredient structurally identical to the ATP produced and used by the human body.